Fukaya categories of blowups: Introduction

+\begin{remark} The bulk deformation $\bb + q^{-\epsilon} p$ has a negative $q$-valuation, so is not of the type usually allowed.
+The structure maps of the Fukaya category with bulk deformations with negative $q$-valuations may not converge {\it a priori}.
+However, there is a geometric reason for the convergence: holomorphic maps have to ``spend'' a nontrivial amount of energy to pass through a given point $p$ each time. \end{remark}

-The proof relies on a correspondence between pseudoholomorphic curves induced by the projection.
-Namely, given any holomorphic curve $\ti{u}: C \to \ti{X}$ one obtains a holomorphic curve in the original manifold $u: C \to X$ by projection $u = \pi \circ \ti{u}$.
-This correspondence defines a map of moduli spaces
+The proof of Theorem \ref{oldembed} relies on a correspondence between pseudoholomorphic curves induced by the projection.
+Namely, given any holomorphic curve $\tilde{u}: C \to \tilde{X}$ one obtains a holomorphic curve in the original manifold by projection $u = \pi \circ \tilde{u}$.
+This correspondence induces a map between moduli spaces

-where $\ol{\M}$ denotes the union over all combinatorial types $\M_\Gamma$.
-Let $I(u), I(\ti{u}) \in 2\Z$ denote the Maslov indices, defined as the sum of the Maslov indices $I(u_v)$ of the disk components and twice the Chern numbers of the sphere components.
-The projection \eqref{mproj} does not preserve the expected dimension of the moduli spaces for types given by the same tree $\Gamma$, determined by the Maslov indices $I(u) \neq I(\ti{u})$ and combinatorial data attached to the type $\Gamma$, but {\em does} preserve expected dimension (and give a bijection $\M_\Gamma(\ul{\phi},\cw{D(\cL)})$ to $\M_{\ti{\Gamma}}(\ul{\ti{\phi}}, \pi^{-1}(\cw{D(\cL)}) )$) if the map $u$ is considered as a constrained map of type $\ti{\Gamma}$ with point bulk deformation.
-To prove the theorem it therefore suffices to show that perturbation data $\ti{P}_\Gamma$ pulled back under the projection $\pi: \ti{X} \to X$ make all moduli spaces of curves in $\ti{X}$ regular; one may then simply compose with the projection to obtain the correspondence.
+(and the compactifications) given by composing and collapsing unstable components.
+The projection \eqref{mproj} does not preserve the expected dimension of the moduli spaces but {\em does} preserve expected dimension if the map $u = \pi \circ \tilde u$ is considered as a map with point constraints at $u^{-1}(p)$.
+Moreover, \eqref{mproj} is a bijection for rigid curves.
+To prove Theorem \ref{oldembed} it therefore suffices to show that perturbation data pulled back under the projection $\pi: \tilde{X} \to X$ make all relevant moduli spaces in $\tilde{X}$ regular; one may then simply compose with the projection to obtain the correspondence.